wagood/laralist/README.md

 * [Tagify](https://github.com/usamamuneerchaudhary/laravel-tagify "Tagify") is a simple Tagging Package for Laravel.
 Using this package, you can simply tag, untag or retag any existing model in your laravel app.
 [Tutorial](https://thewebtier.com/how-to-implement-tagging-to-laravel-models-with-tagify)

 * [TailwindMerge](https://github.com/gehrisandro/tailwind-merge-laravel) for Laravel allows you to merge multiple Tailwind CSS classes and automatically resolves conflicts between classes by removing classes conflicting with a class defined later.
 This is especially helpful when you want to override Tailwind CSS classes in your Blade components. <!-- tailwind -->

+* [TimeWarden](https://github.com/tomloprod/time-warden) is a lightweight PHP library that allows you to monitor the processing time of tasks (useful during the development stage and debugging) and also lets you set estimated execution times for tasks, enabling reactive actions when tasks exceed their estimated duration.

 * Laravel [Taxify](https://github.com/omaralalwi/laravel-taxify) provides a set of helper functions and classes to simplify tax (VAT) calculations within Laravel applications. that allow developers to easily integrate tax calculation functionalities into their projects with multi tax profiles settings and (fixed, percentage) ways <!-- tax -->